Darxo/Hardened/README.md

 - **Disarm** can no longer be used on enemies which are immune to disarm
 - **Fortified Mind** and **Colossus** on all NPCs are now replaced with an equivalent amount of stats
 - **Night Effect**, **Double Grip**, **Pattern Recognition**, **Bulwark** and **Man of Steel** no longer display a Mini-Icon
+- The **Reload** skill is now always visible, even if your weapon is fully loaded
 - All Unhold variants now use their full name in Tooltips and the Combat Dialog
 - Add skill descriptions for all skills from the **Lorekeeper**
 - **Fast Adaption** now shows the amount of stacks in brackets behind the effect name